gnosis/dex-docs/docs/tutorial-telegram-bot.md

 ## ✨BONUS: About command

-The bot, as any piece of software using the network, can have connectivity issues.
+The bot, like any piece of software relying on network access, can have connectivity issues.

 One nice thing about the bot, is that we can can try to talk to it, and see if it replies:

 <img src="assets/tutorial-telegram-bot/telegram-about-command-1.png" width="650" />

-Also, it has a convenient `/about` command that would give you a lot of useful information, such us the running version of the bot, the contract that it is watching, the network it is listening to, and the last mined Ethereum block that it is aware of:
+Also, it has a convenient `/about` command that would give you a lot of useful information, such us the running version of the bot, the contract that it is watching, the network it's listening to, and the last mined Ethereum block that it is aware of:

 <img src="assets/tutorial-telegram-bot/telegram-about-command-2.png" width="650" />

-The last mined block can be useful, if we suspect that for some reason, the bot is disconnected from the node.
-This way, we can check if this block is recent or not, for example comparing with the last mined block we see in [https://etherscan.io](https://etherscan.io/)
+The last mined block can be useful if we suspect that for some reason the bot is disconnected from the node.
+This way, we can check if this block is recent or not, for example by comparing it with the last mined block we see on [etherscan.io](https://etherscan.io/).

 ## Wrapping up

-In this tutorial, you've learned how to create our own channel, and run a telegram bot that would publish important information from Gnosis Protocol.
+In this tutorial, you've learned how to create your own Telgram channel, and run a bot that posts important trading information from Gnosis Protocol.

-This bot, and the companion Dapp is Open Source: they can be forked and adjusted to your individual needs.
-If you fork the project, we would appreciate it if you bring back added functionality in the form of PRs.
-Your contribution and comments makes Gnosis Protocol stronger!
-Always let us know what you think.
-Join us on [Discord](http://chat.gnosis.io).
+This bot, and the available dapp Mesa, are open source.
+This means they can be forked and adjusted to your individual needs.
+If you fork the project, we would appreciate it if you contribute any added functionality back to the repository in the form of PRs.
+Your contribution and comments make Gnosis Protocol stronger!
+Always let us know what you think, and join us on the Gnosis [Discord](http://chat.gnosis.io) chat.